Our Former Office Manager on the One Thing Everyone Forgets for Office Potlucks

 Oh, the office Thanksgiving potluck (aka Worksgiving).
 Sigh.
 You’ve had a billion reminders, you knew it was coming, and you’ll still probably end up scrambling a bit in the morning.
 Getting out the door on a regular morning is hard enough — never mind doing it while also remembering the special casserole/dip/mac and cheese you made the night before.
 You’re bound to forget something.

-And you will, according to our very own own Human Resources Manager, Louisa Smith, who is always in charge of organizing our company's holiday potluck.
-It's true: She says there's one thing people never remember to bring.
+And you will, according to our former Human Resources Manager, Louisa Smith, who used to be in charge of organizing our company’s holiday potluck.
+It’s true: She says there’s one thing people never remember to bring.

 Make the party run smoother — and help out your office’s Louisa — by remembering to pack this one thing.